 Greater Wellington's partnership with mana whenua is described in detail in the Memorandum of Partnership.
 This partnership can be seen in action through mana whenua representation in Greater Wellington groups, committees, projects and land management arrangements.
-Greater Wellington is proud to have a specific Committee dedicated to encouraging the alignment of Te Tiriti o Waitangi articles to our mahi.
+Greater Wellington is proud to have a specific Committee dedicated to encouraging the alignment of te tiriti o Waitangi articles to our mahi.
 We continue to take the opportunity to present to this committee on considerations we believe have impacts for Māori.
-Greater Wellington is also proud to have adopted a new Social Procurement Strategy in May 2025.
-This strategy sets targets for our procurement spend on diverse businesses including Māori businesses.
-This effectively helps to support these diverse businesses to tender for our contracts.
-Our Social Procurement Strategy helps up to promote better social, environmental and economic outcomes.

 Metlink is reviewing and developing policies and actions on partnering with mana whenua and mātāwaka in this RPTP 2025-35.